No-Spacing/votehub/README.md

 ## Votehub
+Votehub is a Generic Online Voting System.
+A voting system that is secured and creates election for any organizations or schools, creating a schedule to when will the election starts and ends.
+It generates a simple pdf file for the final election results when the election ends and only registered voters to that particular organizations/schools can access their election.
+## Features
  * A generic voting online system.
  * Created in PHP Laravel Framework as back-end and Bootstrap Framework as front-end.
  * Has Send Mail driver using GMAIL SMTP.